mjancarik/merkur/docs/docs/integration-with-app.md

 npm i @merkur/integration core-js --save
 ```

 Assets can have custom attributes defined in `attr` object.
 The only default attribute is `defer` and you can override it by setting it as a custom attribute with value `false`.
 Assets may contain also a test expression.
 If test expression evaluates to `false` the asset will be loaded.
+Scripts, that are not crucial for application can be flagged as `optional`.
+Optional scripts wont cause error and fallback render.
 A full example of a Merkur widget integration into an SPA application:

 ```javascript
 import { loadAssets } from '@merkur/integration';